AngeloGalav/MakefileExcercise/README.md

 ## Why did I make this?

-I switched from using a 1000 editor to just using VS Code for all my languages.
+I switched from using a 1000 editors to just using VS Code for all my languages.
 I needed an easy way to compile programs tho, especially C++ since it's the language I use the most.
+Also, I don't like CMake.

 ## Features